stagenow/docs/edge/source/csp/touch.md

 ##Parameter Notes
 ### TouchAction
-Specify Touch Mode to interact with User Interface on the device.
+Specify Touch Mode to interact with the user interface on the device.

 * Do not change - Keep the existing Touch Mode settings.
 * Stylus and Finger - Set the Touch Mode to Stylus and Finger.